-To address these questions, we performed seismic interferometry study using a dense seismic array in Patache, Chile (Fig. []) located around the permanent station PATCX in the IPOC network.
-This station has produced remarkable results with observations of stable velocity changes induced by the Earth's tides (Sens-Schönfelder & Eulenfeld (2019), earthquakes (Gassenmeier et al. (2016) or temperature (Richter et al. (2014)).
+To address these questions, we performed seismic interferometry study using a dense seismic array in Patache, Chile (Fig. l) located around the permanent station PATCX in the IPOC network.
+This station has produced remarkable results with observations of stable velocity changes induced by the Earth's tides (Sens-Schönfelder & Eulenfeld [2019), earthquakes (Gassenmeier et al. 2016) or temperature (Richter et al. 2014).
 The relative success of these studies suggests that the conditions at this site are particularly suited for monitoring studies.
-In this paper, we attempt to increase the time-resolution of the velocity changes retrieval at Patache with the ergodic hypothesis (Moore 2015): We assume that the average statistical properties of the diffuse noise wavefield across the dense network (the ensemble average) during a short time interval at time t is similar to the average statistical properties recorded at one station over a larger time span (the time average).
+In this paper, we attempt to investigate these specific conditions and increase the time-resolution of the velocity changes retrieval at Patache with the ergodic hypothesis (Moore 2015): We assume that the average statistical properties of the diffuse noise wavefield across the dense network (the ensemble average) during a short time interval at time t is similar to the average statistical properties recorded at one station over a larger time span (the time average).
 If this assumption holds, by spatially averaging the results obtained from co-located stations, one can significantly reduce the time window needed for stacking correlation functions and therefore improve the time-resolution of stable velocity change measurement δv .
-This hypothesis has been made implicitly in previous studies (Sens-Schönfelder et al. 2014) [Illien et al. 2022) but not tested.
+This hypothesis has been made implicitly in previous studies (Sens-Schönfelder et al. 2014; Illien et al. 2022) but not tested.
 Here, we address the validity of this assumption explicitly.

 Using this technique, we report stable observations of velocity changes at a 10-minute resolution for a period of \sim two weeks.
-We measure a slow dynamics behaviour down to a minute $0.5\,\%$ amplitude in the relatively high 3-6 Hz frequency band.
+During this interval, we measure a co-seismic velocity drop of 0.4 % amplitude and a well-resolved subsequent recovery in the 3-6 Hz frequency band.
 Utilising the dense network, we also compute the local Rayleigh wave dispersion curve using the focal spot imaging technique.
 We invert the obtained results for a 1D shear velocity profile using transdimensional Bayesian inversion and show that the relaxation changes are hosted in a hard rock site.
+The characterisation of the site also allows to highlight advantageous conditions for stable dv/v measurements.

-We describe the data and methods in section 2 In section 3.1 and 3.2, we present the seismic velocity changes results and the inferred 1D shear velocity profile obtained at our field site.
+We describe the data and methods in section 2.
+In section 3.1 and 3.2, we present the seismic velocity changes results and the inferred 1D shear velocity profile obtained at our field site.
 Section 4 is dedicated to the discussion, notably on the stability of the velocity estimates and the relaxation processes in hard rocks.
 Conclusions are in section 5.